defenseunicorns/uds-common/docs/uds-package-practices.md

 ### Keycloak

 - **Must** use and create a Keycloak client through the `sso` key if the application provides a user login.
-- **Should** consider security options during implementation to provide the most secure default possible.
+- **Should** consider security options during implementation to provide the most secure default possible (i.e. SAML w/SCIM vs OIDC).
 - **Should** name the client `<App> Login` (i.e. `Mattermost Login`) to provide login UX consistency.
 - **Should** clearly mark the client id with the group and app name `uds-<group>-<application>` (i.e. `uds-swf-mattermost`) to provide consistency in the Keycloak UI.
 - **May** end any generated secrets with `-sso` to easily locate them when querying the cluster.